Get Your Guide Now

 Preparations

 Many riders will experience a great deal of soreness after having been on mules in the Grand Canyon all day.
 It is suggested that you not plan heavy activities for the day after your mule ride.
+When you consider all that is required, you might be asking yourself, "Is a Grand Canyon Mule Ride the way to go?"

 Grand Canyon Mule Rides Advanced Planning